 The writing here is witty, funny, and barbed, poking fun at the ways women are caught between impossible choices.
 It won a BAFTA award for best game, and I’m not surprised.
 This one can be played in short bursts or you can sink into an hour-long binge, it’s that good. –Erin

 Old Man’s Journey is a thoughtful puzzle game where an old man looks back on his life and his memories.
 It’s subtle, beautifully drawn, and with dynamics that I haven’t seen in many games before this.
 I found the whole experience very calming, even when I was frustrated with not getting to the next level.

-There’s several ways to break out of any given prison level –– from causing full-scale riots to digging tunnels to making disguises.
-It’s compelling enough to wile away a long boring train ride, but quick enough to make a short wait entertaining. -Erin
+There are several ways to break out of any given prison level –– from causing full-scale riots to digging tunnels to making disguises.
+It’s compelling enough to entertain you during a long boring train ride, but quick enough to make a short wait entertaining. -Erin

 Life Is Strange